IronWorker API Reference

 ExecStop=/usr/bin/docker stop runner`

-• details: When set to true it means that autonomous addition or deletion of runners will be disabled on a cluster and the configuration will remain static, less any outstanding additions or deletions that were in progress at the time disable was set to true, those transitions will be completed.
+: When set to true it means that autonomous addition or deletion of runners will be disabled on a cluster and the configuration will remain static, less any outstanding additions or deletions that were in progress at the time disable was set to true, those transitions will be completed.
 Any manual adjustments of runner instances can still be made through the API and they will be carried out like normal.
 This facility is useful when one would like to disable autoscale but let tasks complete on a cluster first or leave instances up for debugging purposes without the autoscaler killing them, as two examples.

-• details: If there are no tasks on your cluster for long enough this means all instances will be terminated.
+: If there are no tasks on your cluster for long enough this means all instances will be terminated.
 This is the most cost effective solution for people who have ‘bursty’ traffic, however it means upon ‘burst’ from an idle cluster that there will be a few minutes delay in jobs beginning to process.
 If this is undesirable, you can set runners_min to a higher number and we will both spin up and leave up at least enough instances to maintain that runner count, regardless of traffic.
 Note that if you have 12 runners per instance, setting runners_min to 13 will cause 2 instances (24 runners) to stay up, resulting in double the cost of setting runners_min to 12 during an idle period, in this example.
 This setting is very dependent on tolerance to how fast jobs need to be processed.
 We recommend being as conservative (and patient!) as possible, but of course different people have different needs.
 If you have ‘bursty’ traffic with long idle periods, setting runners_min to 1 can reduce queue times significantly when the burst begins and still be relatively cost effective.
 For users with very large bursts, that cannot tolerate jobs being queued for a few minutes, we recommend setting this number higher so long as you can tolerate the subsequent cost; the specific numbers you will need to figure out, but 100 or 250 should be a good starting range to test.
 If the number of runners that are available is much larger than 0, consider lowering this number; if queue times are still not satisfactory during a burst, consider raising this number.
 All that being said, if you have a constant rate of traffic or gradually increasing or decreasing number of jobs, we do not recommend changing runners_min to be greater than 0 – this is 95% of users, so we do not recommend changing this setting unless you have deemed it necessary.
 Our algorithm will adapt to your traffic typically within a few minutes when queue times begin to increase, and in most cases this means that queue time increases are barely noticeable.
 This setting is only effective if you ever experience long idle periods or very large bursts, otherwise we will typically allocate a satisfactory number of runners as fast as possible.

-• details: This means by default we will spin up as many instances as we are allowed to during periods of extremely high traffic.
+: This means by default we will spin up as many instances as we are allowed to during periods of extremely high traffic.
 Many clouds will put an upper bound on the number of instances an account is allowed to spin up (typically broken down by instance type), so we end up bound on that.
 If this is a concern for you, consider setting runners_max or your cloud account’s instance capacity.
 There is also the potential to use this setting to put an upper bound on the amount of instances we spin up for cost reasons, especially if you have a very high traffic rate but are tolerant to longer queue times for jobs.
 Note that we may exceed this number by up to the number of runners per instance, after which we will stop adding more instances.
 For example, if runners_max is set to 28, and there are 12 runners per instance, during periods of high traffic we may have 36 runners total, or 3 instances; if this is an issue, set runners_max to a number evenly divisible by the number of instances.
 Also, setting this number lower than the current total runner count will not result in us killing off instances to reach this number; once traffic dips below that number we simply won’t add more than that number of instances.
 This behavior is subject to change.
 Most users do not need to use this setting, and can leave it as the default of 0 (off).

-• details: Using the default of 0 will dynamically allocate the number of runners per instance at runtime based off of the memory setting for the cluster.
+: Using the default of 0 will dynamically allocate the number of runners per instance at runtime based off of the memory setting for the cluster.
 Dynamic allocation is recommended for most users that are not cpu, disk or network bottlenecked; from our experience this is a large percentage of jobs.
 If you want to give more resources to each runner, you can set this setting to a lower number than what we are allocating.
 This setting is entirely dependent upon the jobs being run against the cluster.
 Most users should use the default setting of 0 (dynamic), and adjust the memory setting to their needs if jobs are running closer to memory limits or are running with too much memory available, there’s a chance to reduce that number and increase the number of runners per instance.

-• details: This is a base64(:) of your docker hub credentials.
+: This is a base64(: ) of your docker hub credentials.
 If you have run docker login on your own environment before, you should be able to locate yours by inspecting $HOME/.dockercfg, otherwise it is easy enough to generate. docker_email is the accompanying email address for the docker_auth credentials.
 We need these credentials in order to pull the iron/runner image onto your instance.
 We recommend making a user solely for this purpose and then allowing us to give access to the iron/runner image to that user; this user should have no access to any of your teams or otherwise private repos.
 We store your credentials securely using encryption on our servers and they will always be passed using secure network protocols.

 Response